zuozhenggh/learning-library/data-management-library/mysql/mds-all/launchmds/launchmds.md

 5. Click the create Private Access Channel button
 6. On the create Private Access Channel page enter the required … use  MDS_VCN  for virtual cloud network
 7. Click the create Private Access Channel button
-8. Wait 2 hours then continue to step 3
+8. Wait 2 hours then continue to TASK 3

-Step 3 - Build OAC Dashboard
+Subtask 3 - Build OAC Dashboard
 1. Navigate to hamburger->Analytics->Analytics Clouds
 2. From the OCI console, navigate to Analytics-> Analytics Clouds and click Create Instance
 3. On the Create Analytics Instance enter the required information as shown below